galastrostats/ModelFittingTutorial/fitting_parameters_tutorial.md

 ### Activity 1: paramfit1.py

 In `paramfit1.py` we create fake data with known slope and y-intercept.
 We then compute the maximum likelihood estimated slope and y-intercept for the fake data.
-Fill in lines ending with "?".
-Solutions are provided in `paramfit1.py.sln`.
+Fill in lines ending with "?" and answer questions by putting your own comments in the code.

 1. Run the program `paramfit1.py` and plot the data.
-What does `npr.normal` do?
+What is `npr.normal` used to do in line 21?

 2. Read over the MLE derivation for the linear least squares analytical solution (above) and compute the slope and y-intercept for the fake data set.
 Plot the best fit solution on top of the data.
 What is the assumption that we made for the uncertainties on our fake data?